Physician Vera Schectman (1890-1971) dedicated her professional life to serving inner-city women.

 A Russian immigrant who landed in Newark in 1906, Schectman entered the Women’s Medical College of Pennsylvania at the age of 18.
-She graduated in four years with a class of about 30 women and directly began her work at Newark’s Beth Israel Hospital as its first female intern.
-In addition to her work on the hospital staff, Schectman became a member of the Committee of Public Health Education in Newark and traveled around the city giving sex education talks to groups of women.
-She spoke Yiddish, Polish, German, French and Italian, in addition to Russian and English, and was thereby able to communicate effectively with many of the newly arrived immigrant women.
+She graduated in four years with a class of about 30 women and began her work at Newark’s Beth Israel Hospital as its first female intern.
+In addition to her work on the hospital staff, Schectman became a member of the Committee of Public Health Education in Newark.
+She traveled around the city giving sex education talks to groups of women.
+She spoke Yiddish, Polish, German, French and Italian, Russian and English.
+Because of this, she was able to communicate with many of the newly arrived immigrant women.

 Over the course of her long medical career, Schectman dedicated her practice to inner-city women and charged them modest fees or waived fees altogether.
-She often paid for prescriptions herself if necessary and offered her home to mothers in labor in order to save them hospital costs.
+She often paid for prescriptions herself if necessary and offered her home to mothers in labor to save them hospital costs.